stephane-rbn/fight-food-waste/README.md

 LoadModule rewrite_module modules/mod_rewrite.so`
 ```

-- Configure the web server by changing its root the `/public` folder.
+- Configure the web server by changing its root to the `/public` folder.
 My setup:

 ```sh
 # /etc/hosts